RiccardoMaffei/FreedomOutside/README.md

 >Democratic Kampuchea (Cambodia), 1977.
 >Red Khmers have been in power for 2 years.
 >The police has eyes everywhere and every careless action is considered against the party.
->Prisoners are detaind in the basement of Party's palace.
+>Prisoners are detained in the basement of Party's palace.
 >Not everyone knows that the palace was built on the old Khmer empire's prison where there's an inhuman tradition: freedom will be given to the one who will survive to the other prisoners.
 >Your captors have just pushed you in a damp cell with other unscrupulous prisoners who will try to kill you.
 You should run away and immediately find a weapon.
 >Let the game begin!